Scientific Name

 Description

-Agave pelona is a superb, solitary succulent plant, similar to Agave ocahui.
-It forms a beautifully rounded rosette up to 32 inches (80 cm) in diameter, consisting of numerous, hard, glossy green leaves, often with a reddish tinge that have pale, thornless margins and a pale apical spine, up to 3 inches (7.5 cm) long.
-The 10 feet (3 m) tall flower spike carries striking, deep red, bell-shaped flowers.
+Agave pelona is a beautiful succulent plant similar to Agave ocahui.
+It forms a solitary, beautifully rounded rosette of numerous glossy green leaves, often with a reddish tinge.
+The rosettes grow up to 32 inches (80 cm) in diameter.
+Leaves have pale thornless margins and a pale, up to 3 inches (7.5 cm) long apical spine.
+Flowers are deep red, bell-shaped and on an appear 10 feet (3 m) tall spike.

 How to Grow and Care

 Agave is not a difficult plant to grow.
 They're slow-growing and dramatic and will even thrive on a bit of neglect.
 If you're the type of person who likes to fuss with houseplants and water a lot, Agave is probably not the plant for you.
-If, however, you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might the way to go.
-Be aware that some of the large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
+On the other hand, if you're the type of person who likes to set it and forget it, and you have a sunny window, Agave might be the way to go.
+Be aware that some large varieties will eventually outgrow your room (unless you have a large greenhouse), and Agave can be aggressive.
 They have irritating sap and sometimes very sharp thorns that can cause injuries to small children and even pets.

 Origin